UMaine-NMD-211-Fall-2020/3A-ColorCycleOverFrames/README.md

 - If statements
 - (Optional) Make colors change over an object

-### Turn In
+## Turn In
 A variation of my code, that shows you played with the values.
+This variation should include
+- color changing background over time ... need not be continuous
+- some sort of color changing shape, not synchronized with the background and shape.
+This may mean you need a second rate of change
+- some sort of color changing outline, not synchronized with the background, can be synchronized with the shape
+- extra (disappearing or appearing elements, such as a square that is only around part of the time) It's probably a good idea to use objects/ classes for parts of this.
 ## Setup Code
 1. Start your file
 ```processing